 For example, the IGATE team hypothesizes that the presence of the father in the household seems to have a negative effect on performance and will need to be explored further.
 It is possible that those whose fathers are absent are actually better off financially.
 Given the widespread migration of men for work, particularly to neighbouring countries, it is possible that absent fathers are sending remittances to the household.
 The positive relationship between a better economic condition on learning outcomes is noted on the analysis of the household wealth index and literacy outcomes above.
 Analysing the potential relationship between the father’s absence and the household’s economic condition will be probed for additional information.

 Another example is the performance of the treatment group in the higher level reading fluency task (egraorf2), which has increased over and above the increase observed among students in the control group.
+The effect is statistically significant in the cross-sectional analysis.
 Another trend of interest to the Project team is the performance of the students exposed to the VSL and MG models.

 The results show that there were no differences in the performance of the treatment and control groups in the lower level oral passage reading task (applied to all grades).
 However, there is a gain in performance in the higher level oral passage reading task, which applied only to the upper grades, suggesting the possibility of an effect of the treatment on the performance of older girls.

 As noted, it is likely that the lack of an effect on lower grades is linked to the fact that two major government interventions focusing on literacy are taking place simultaneously to IGATE, covering all treatment and control schools.
 These interventions (the Early Grade Reading initiative and the Performance Lag Address Programme) focus exclusively on lower grades and were launched after IGATE had already begun its implementation.
 Although it might be argued that by affecting equally treatment and control schools, these interventions would not have an effect on IGATE results, this is not necessarily true.
 Reading fluency (as measured by egraorf1) has increased considerably compared to the baseline results for both groups: the difference between baseline and midline scores ranges from 86% (control) to 96% (treatment).
 It is highly likely that this increase resulted in groups reaching the maximum performance that could be expected at lower grades, particularly for students who are being taught in a second language and facing multiple limitations at school and home.
+It is also possible that the presence of three competing interventions (ERI, PLAP and IGATE) generated an additional burden for teachers in Grades 1-3, ultimately having a negative effect on the treatment group.
 Therefore, any beneficial effects from the IGATE treatment could not be visible at these grades.

 On the other hand, students in upper grades did not benefit from other “competing” interventions.
 Additionally, older students, who face multiple barriers to learning due to having reached puberty, are expected to benefit considerably from the shifts in traditional gender norms promoted by IGATE.
-Therefore, the positive effect of IGATE on literacy outcomes becomes apparent (albeit not significant) among female students in upper grades, through the results of the higher level oral reading task (egraorf2).
+Therefore, the positive effect of IGATE on literacy outcomes becomes apparent (albeit not significant in the cohort analysis, but only in the cross-sectional analysis) among female students in upper grades, through the results of the higher level oral reading task (egraorf2).

 4 Recommendations